kitao/processing.rb/README.md

 - [Java](https://java.com/)
 - [Processing](https://processing.org/)

-In the case of Mac, Processing must be installed to **the Applications directory**.
+In the case of Mac, Processing must be installed to **the Applications folder**.
 In the case of Windows, **the 32-bit version** of Processing must be installed to **the root directory of the C drive**.

 ### Installing Processing.rb